naicfeng/react-lazy-blur-image/README.md

 ## How was this package made 🔧

-A good amount of code has been taken from <a href="https://github.com/FormidableLabs/react-progressive-image">react-progressive-image</a>, the additions being the usage of <a href="https://github.com/joshwnj/react-visibility-sensor">react-visibility-sensor</a> to check if there is a need to load the image and making sure that the image doesn't load in advance when it's not really needed.
+A good amount of code has been inspired from <a href="https://github.com/FormidableLabs/react-progressive-image">react-progressive-image</a>, the additions being the usage of <a href="https://github.com/joshwnj/react-visibility-sensor">react-visibility-sensor</a> to check if there is a need to load the image and making sure that the image doesn't load in advance when it's not really needed.
+It's also refactored to make use of the new React 16+ hook system.

 <hr/>